Locking Down Science Gateways with Landlock and Seccomp: Implementation and Testing

 \subsection{Generic Science Codes}

-We note that, with \texttt{Landlock}, it is theoretically possible to create a service which runs arbitrary MPI codes on behalf of unknown users.
-One way to accomplish this would be to accept a user code in the form of a shared library (\emph{i.e.} a \texttt{.so} file) with some kind of standard method, \emph{e.g.} \texttt{runcode()}.
-The service would call \texttt{MPI\_Init}, then \texttt{landlockme()}, then it would use \texttt{dlopen()} and \texttt{dlsym()} to access and run the user method.
-By using \texttt{dlopen()} instead of linking the shared object file, we circumvent the potential problem of constructors being called prior to \texttt{landlockme()} in C\texttt{++}'s initialization sequence.
+We note that, with Landlock/Seccomp, it is theoretically possible to create a service which runs arbitrary MPI codes on behalf of unknown users.
+One way to accomplish this would be to accept a binary in the form of a shared library (\texttt{.so} file) with some kind of standard method, e.g., \texttt{gateway\_main()}.
+The service would call \texttt{MPI\_Init}, then \texttt{landlockme()} and \texttt{seccompme()}, then it would use \texttt{dlopen()} and \texttt{dlsym()} to access and run the user method.
+By using \texttt{dlopen()} instead of linking the shared object file, we circumvent the potential problem of constructors being called prior to \texttt{landlockme()} in \texttt{C++}'s initialization sequence.